 , and a carrier air wing

 of 65 to 70 aircraft

 .
 A carrier strike group is the largest operational unit of the United States Navy

 and comprises a principal element of U.S. power projection capability.

 The Carrier Strike Group is a flexible naval force that can operate in confined waters or in the open ocean, during day and night, in all weather conditions.
 The principal role of the carrier and her air wing within the Carrier Strike Group is to provide the primary offensive firepower, while the other ships provide defense and support.
 These roles are not exclusive, however.
 Other ships in the strike group sometimes undertake offensive operations (launching cruise missiles, for instance) and the carrier's air wing contributes to the strike group's defense (through combat air patrols and airborne anti-submarine efforts).
 Thus, from a command and control perspective, Carrier Strike Groups are combat organized by mission rather than by platform.

-USS Dwight D. Eisenhower is the flagship for the Commander, Carrier Strike Group Eight (CCSG 8).
+USS Dwight D. Eisenhower is the flagship for the Commander, Carrier Strike Group TEN (CCSG 10).
 The Strike Group is commanded by Rear Adm.
-Vic Mercado.
-Destroyer Squadron 28 and Carrier Air Wing Seven (CVW 7) with its eight squadrons complete our strike group.
-To learn more about CCSG8 and the other embarked commands, please click on the links below.
+Bruce Lindsey.
+Destroyer Squadron 26, Carrier Air Wing Three (CVW 3) with its eight squadrons, and USS Normandy (CG 60) complete our strike group.
+To learn more about CSG10, please click on the links below.